-We do not expect our operations to generate enough cash flow to repay some or all of this debt without additional borrowings or new equity investment.
-If we cannot refinance, extend the debt due dates, or raise additional equity prior to the date when our debt matures, we would default on our existing debt.
+Our operations likely will not generate enough cash flow to repay some or all of this debt without additional borrowings or new equity investment.
+If we cannot refinance our debt, extend the debt due dates, or raise additional equity prior to the date when our debt matures, we would default on our existing debt, which could have a material adverse effect on our business.